---

-• Nexter Blocks includes a Countdown block that allows users to display a custom text message after the countdown ends.
+- Nexter Blocks Countdown block shows a custom text message after a WordPress countdown timer ends.

 Do you want to display a custom message when the WordPress countdown timer ends?
 Showing a clear and relevant message after the offer expires is an effective way to inform your visitors and maintain a positive user experience.